 When a company lists its shares on a stock exchange, those shares can then be bought and sold frequently via the exchange – a process known as ‘stock trading’.
 The goal of stock trading is to, of course, make money by timing the market and capitalising on short term moves in the value of the shares you are trading.
 In its purest form, as a stock trader, you want to buy stocks when they are cheap, and sell them for a profit.

-The number of trades you can make in a day depends on the amount of money you have in your account, or the amount of margin you have access to.
-If you are using a non-margin account, there is no limit to the amount of times you can trade stocks in a day.
+The number of trades you can make in a day depends on the amount of money you have in your account or the amount of margin you have access to.
+If you are using a non-margin account, there is no limit to the number of times you can trade stocks in a day.

 However, if you trade with margin and have less than $25,000, you must comply with the ‘pattern day trading’ rule’.
 According to FIRNA, if you trade four or more times in five business days, you are defined as a ‘pattern trader’.